-As of January 30, 2010, we had total cash and cash equivalents of \$63.0 million, compared with \$33.5 million as of January 31, 2009.
-The most significant factors in the increase in our cash and cash equivalents position during fiscal 2009 were positive cash flow from operations and sales/redemptions of investment securities, partially offset by capital expenditures.
+As of January 31, 2009, we had total cash and cash equivalents of \$33.5 million compared with total cash and cash equivalents of \$6.2 million as of February 2, 2008.
+The most significant factors in the increase in our net liquidity position during fiscal 2008 were positive cash flow from operations and net sales/redemptions of investment securities, partially offset by capital expenditures.

-Inventory represented 36.0% of our total assets as of January 30, 2010, compared with 35.8% as of January 31, 2009.
+Inventory represented 35.8% of our total assets as of January 31, 2009.
 Management's ability to manage our inventory can have a significant impact on our cash flows from operations during a given interim period or fiscal year.
 In addition, inventory purchases can be seasonal in nature, such as the purchase of warm-weather or Christmas-related merchandise.